LAB

 NHS Reform

-Labour continues to poll ahead of other parties as the most trusted on the NHS, despite ongoing waiting list pressures.
+Labour polls ahead as the most trusted party on the NHS, despite ongoing waiting list pressures and debates about the scale of reform needed.

 Education